Royal Cardigan Militia: Royal Cardigan Artillery

 The 1852 Act introduced Artillery Militia corps in addition to the traditional infantry regiments.
 Their role was to man coastal defences and fortifications, relieving the Royal Artillery (RA) for active service.
-The Royal Carmarthen and Royal Pembrokeshire regiments had been converted to artillery militia in 1861,Owen, Carmarthen, Pembroke & Cardigan, pp. 45, 82. and trained alongside the Royal Cardigan Rifles in the Pembroke Garrison.
-Somewhat belatedly the War Office decided to convert the Royal Cardigan Rifles, which became the Royal Cardigan Artillery on 1 April 1877.Owen, Carmarthen, Pembroke & Cardigan, pp. 108–13.
+The Royal Carmarthen and Royal Pembrokeshire regiments had been converted to artillery militia in 1861, and trained alongside the Royal Cardigan Rifles in the Pembroke Garrison.
+Somewhat belatedly the War Office decided to convert the Royal Cardigan Rifles, which became the Royal Cardigan Artillery on 1 April 1877.
 Lieutenant-Col Pryse retired, to become the independent unit's first Honorary Colonel, and was succeeded by Lt-Col J.A.
 Lloyd Phillips of Mabws.
 The infantry adjutant and drill sergeants of the permanent staff were replaced by artillerymen, and drill purpose guns were installed at Aberystwyth Militia Barracks for training.
 Later, a battery for live firing practice was installed in the grounds of Aberystwyth Castle overlooking the sea.
 Two of these may have been 64-pounder rifled muzzle-loaders that were still in use for training in 1880.
 At least four guns were in the battery in 1902.
 The establishment of the unit was set at 342 other ranks, but at first it fell short of this number.
 Recruiting improved, and in 1881 the establishment was raised to 414, organised into four batteries.

 The Royal Artillery and Militia Artillery were reorganised on 14 April 1882, when 11 territorial divisions of garrison artillery were formed, each consisting of a number of brigades.
 In each division the 1st Brigade was composed of Regular RA batteries, the others being a varying number of militia corps.
 The Royal Cardigan Artillery joined the Welsh Division, becoming 5th Brigade, Welsh Division, RA.

 In 1889 the territorial divisions were reorganised into three large divisions of garrison artillery, the units regaining their county titles (though without any 'Royal' prefixes).
 The brigade based in Aberystwyth was redesignated The Cardigan Artillery (Western Division, RA), with its establishment increased to 619 other ranks in six batteries.
 Annual training was now carried out on the guns in the Milford Haven defences (usually at Fort Hubberstone or South Hook Fort), which was also the unit's war station.